 Further information on horse ownership and management may be obtained from:

-Or your equine veterinary practitioner.
+Or visit the Agiruclture Victoria page on horses or your equine veterinary practitioner.

 Published and Authorised by:

 Department of Economic Development, Jobs, Transport and Resources